Monukushwah-aids/delta-demo1/README.md

 # delta-demo1
-this is the demo1 class of the delta
+this is the demo for git & github class.